-For the Company's annual goodwill test at October 1, 2019, a qualitative assessment of the North America and Europe reporting units' goodwill was performed because the Company concluded it was more likely than not that the fair value of these reporting units was in excess of their respective carrying values.
-In the aggregate, ANGI Homeservices' October 1, 2019 market capitalization of \$3.6 billion exceeded its carrying value by approximately \$2.2 billion.
-The primary factor that the Company considered in its qualitative assessment for its Europe reporting unit were valuations performed during 2019 that indicated a fair value in excess of the carrying value.
-The fair value based on the valuation that was most proximate to, but not as of, October 1, 2019 exceeded the carrying value of the Europe reporting unit by \$113.3 million.
-The primary factor that the Company considered in its qualitative assessment for its North America reporting unit was the significant excess of the estimated fair value of the North America reporting unit was estimated by subtracting the fair value of the Europe reporting unit, based on the valuation described above, from the October 1, 2019 market capitalization of the Company; the estimated fair value of the North America reporting unit exceeded its carrying value by approximately \$2.1 billion.
+For the Company's annual goodwill test at October 1, 2020, a qualitative assessment of the North America and Europe reporting units' goodwill was performed and it was concluded that it was more likely than not that the fair value of these reporting units was in excess of their respective carrying values.
+In the aggregate, ANGI Homeservices' October 1, 2020 market capitalization of \$5.5 billion exceeded its carrying value by approximately \$4.3 billion.
+The primary factor that the Company considered in its qualitative assessment for its Europe reporting unit were valuations performed during 2020 that indicated a fair value in excess of the carrying value.
+The fair value based on the valuation that was most proximate to, but not as of, October 1, 2020 exceeded the carrying value of the Europe reporting unit by \$131.4 million.
+The primary factor that the Company considered in its qualitative assessment for its North America reporting unit was the significant excess of the estimated fair value of the North America reporting unit over its carrying value.
+The fair value of the North America reporting unit was estimated by subtracting the fair value of the Europe reporting unit, based on the valuation described above, from the October 1, 2020 market capitalization of the Company; the estimated fair value of the North America reporting unit exceeded its carrying value by approximately \$4.1 billion.

-ANGI HOMESERVICES INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED AND COMBINED FINANCIAL STATEMENTS (Continued)
+ANGI HOMESERVICES INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued)

 The fair value of the Company's Europe reporting unit is determined using both an income approach based on discounted cash flows ("DCF") and a market approach when it tests goodwill for impairment, either on an interim basis or annual basis as of October 1 each year.
 Determining fair value using a DCF analysis requires the exercise of significant judgment with respect to several items, including the amount and timing of expected future cash flows and appropriate discount rates.
 The expected cash flows used in the DCF analyses are based on the Company's most recent forecast and budget and, for years beyond the budget, the Company's estimates, which are based, in part, on forecasted growth rates.
 The discount rates used in the DCF analyses are intended to reflect the risks inherent in the expected future cash flows of the respective reporting units.
 Assumptions used in the DCF analyses, including the discount rate, are assessed based on the reporting units' current results and forecasted future performance, as well as macroeconomic and industry specific factors.
-The discount rate used in determining the fair value of the Company's Europe reporting unit was 15% in both 2019 and 2018.
-Determining fair value using a market approach considers multiples of financial metrics based on both acquisitions and trading multiples of a selected peer group of companies.
+The discount rate using a market approach considers multiples of financial metrics based on both acquisitions and trading multiples of a selected peer group of companies.
 From the comparable companies, a representative market multiple is determined which is applied to financial metrics to estimate the fair value of a reporting unit.
 To determine a peer group of companies for our respective reporting units, we considered companies relevant in terms of consumer use, monetization model, margin and growth characteristics, and brand strength operating in their respective sectors.